cookie-status/cookie-status-dev/content/chrome/_index.md

 ## Third-party cookies

 Chrome restricts the maximum lifetime of cookies to 400 days.

-Other than that, Chrome does not restrict the use of third-party cookies.
+Chrome **partitions** storage between the site and a cross-site origin receiving requests from the site.

+{{% notice note %}}
+**Example**: If `siteA.com` tries to load a resource from `siteB.com`, the latter will have access to its cookies.
+However, these cookies are stored in a special **partition** keyed between `siteA.com` and `siteB.com`.
+If a second site, such as `siteC.com` loads a resource from `siteB.com`, the cookies the latter will have access to will not be the same as those available when embedded via `siteA.com`.
+{{% /notice %}}

 ## First-party cookies